Self-employed workers and side hustlers are estimated to contribute £125 billion to drive the UK’s economic recovery in 2021.

 A change in the status quo has always given people the inspiration to innovate and start something new.
 Whether people now have more time or a fresh mindset of ‘there’s no time like the present’, we’ve seen a steady rise in company registrations and people working for themselves over the last year.
 We may still be in the midst of a third lockdown, but with huge vaccination rollouts and an optimistic look to ‘when this is all over’, we set our sights on how the growing number of self-employed workers and side hustlers across the UK could help the economic recovery.

 We recently carried out a survey with YouGov that has shown that small businesses are set to be a key part of the economic recovery for the UK in 2021.
-Alongside self-employed and side hustlers who are estimated to contribute £125 million, it’s thought that small and medium-sized businesses will contribute approximately £310.46 billion back into the economy.
+Alongside self-employed and side hustlers who are estimated to contribute £125 billion, it’s thought that small and medium-sized businesses will contribute approximately £310.46 billion back into the economy.

 In 2019, the Office of National Statistics (ONS) found over 1.1 million people either had two jobs or running their own self-employed business on the side of another job.
 COVID-19 has only accelerated this and the growth of the self-employed and side hustler movement.